Leo Frank: James "Jim" Conley

 The Georgian hired William Manning Smith to represent Conley for $40.
 Smith was known for specializing in representing black clients, and had successfully defended a black man against an accusation of rape by a white woman.
 He had also taken an elderly black woman's civil case as far as the Georgia Supreme Court.
 Although Smith believed Conley had told the truth in his final affidavit, he became concerned that Conley was giving long jailhouse interviews with crowds of reporters.
 Smith was also anxious about reporters from the Hearst papers, who had taken Frank's side.
 He arranged for Conley to be moved to a different jail, and severed his own relationship with the Georgian.

+Conley had a prior criminal record, and his testimony had discrepancies versus the testimony of other witnesses.
+He admitted to moving the body, claiming Frank had coerced him and that he moved it in the elevator, but Conley also admitted to defecating in the elevator shaft around the time of the murder.
+The elevator would have crushed the human feces, which were observed by the police in uncrushed state, further discrediting Conley's story and supporting the idea that he had thrown the body in a trapdoor.
+Additional testimony and affidavits from a girlfriend of Conley's, an employee of the pencil company, the autopsy physician, as well as the analysis of the bite mark on the victim's shoulder, and an affidavit from Frank's office boy that came to light in 1982, further cast doubt on Conley's sworn testimony.
+The elevator may not have gone to the basement at all that day, which was mentioned by Georgia Gov. Slaton when he commuted Frank's sentence in 1915.

-On February 24, 1914, Conley was sentenced to a year in jail for being an accomplice after the fact to the murder of Mary Phagan.
+On February 24, 1914, Conley was sentenced to a year in jail for being an accomplice after the fact to Phagan's murder.